przemsen/BookmarksBase/README.md

 - You can use TAB to switch between search box and results list
 - You can move up and down using keyboard when results list is focused
-- Search is case insentive and a text you enter is compiled as a regular expression
+- Search is case insensitive and a text you enter is compiled as a regular expression
 - If you wish to express any number of any characters use `.*`
 - Double click on results list item opens it in a web browser
 - Enter while focused on results list also opens selected item in a web browser